-At this time, most flooded homes have had floorings (except fully adhered ceramic tile) removed, walls opened and wet insulation discarded.
+After a flood, it's now common knowledge that it's necessary to promptly remove floorings (except fully adhered ceramic tile), open walls and discard wet insulation.
 The next steps in restoration can spawn many questions, and answers unfortunately tend to vary from source to source.

 Although a one size answer can’t fit all situations, following are 23 frequently asked questions, and unbiased information we offer based on building science principles and practices, to help home owners, contractors and workers make informed decisions.
 If all is now clean and dry, you could skip down to questions 13-23.